How our assessment and therapy helps foster carers

 Our Five Rivers foster carers are front-line members of a professional care team, providing hands-on support to looked after children.
-They benefit from the expertise of our in-house Assessment and Therapy team, who have backgrounds in child psychology, psychotherapy and counselling.
+They benefit from the expertise of our in-house Clinical Services team, who have backgrounds in child psychology, psychotherapy and counselling.

 Katharine Anderson works at our head office, co-ordinating referrals.
 She explains how we work with foster carers to ensure the children in our care are able to access the therapeutic inputs they need: